 - How do my career goals influence what I read, the trainings I attend, and the work opportunities I pursue? - How strong is the "future orientation" of my students?
+How many are focused on college and career goals? - Do I have clear outcomes for my pathway?
+How do I use these outcomes with students? - How can I get my students to see the connections between their work today and their options tomorrow?

-How many are focused on college and career goals? - Starting Points With Students - Have students create a timeline of their life that extends into middle age and beyond.
+- Have students create a timeline of their life that extends into middle age and beyond.
 Ask them to include aspirational but realistic college and career events on their timeline.
-Use the activity to discuss college and career preparation and its implications for their attitudes and behaviors related to school attendance, homework, and persisting through academic and personal challenges. - Invite an industry and a postsecondary partner to come to class and recount the choices they made about their learning and how those choices led to their current role.
+Use the activity to discuss college and career preparation and its implications for their attitudes and behaviors related to school attendance, homework, and persisting through academic and personal challenges. - Invite an industry and a post-secondary partner to come to class and recount the choices they made about their learning and how those choices led to their current role.
 Conduct a debriefing of the visit with students and ask them to reflect on where their learning choices are leading them. - Share your pathway outcomes with students and begin each lesson by connecting the lesson to the specific outcomes it addresses.